jensennhu/Shiny-App/README.md

 # Visualization of CDC Outbreak Data
-This repository contains a shiny app designed to visualize the Center for Disease Control's National Outbreak data using Googlevis.
+This repository contains an interactive dashboard used to present outbreak data from the Center for Disease Control.
 Please find the app here: https://jensenhu.shinyapps.io/SHINY_PROJ/